PieEatingNinjas/WinMLPlayground/README.md

 * ResNet
 * AlexNet (ONNX model not included as is succeeds GitHub's max file size.
 You can download it from [Azure AI Gallery]( https://gallery.azure.ai/Model/AlexNet-1-2-2))
 * ShuffleNet
+* ZfNet (ONNX model not included as is succeeds GitHub's max file size.
+You can download it from [Azure AI Gallery]( https://gallery.azure.ai/Model/ZFNet-1-2-2)